-Many executive job seekers — especially at the c-suite and senior level — don’t understand that job search doesn’t look or work quite the way it used to.
+Many executive job seekers don’t understand that job search doesn’t look or work quite the way it used to.

-Whether you’re getting ready for a career move or stuck in a protracted, daunting job search, getting on the right track is critical.
+Whether you’re getting ready for a career move or stuck in a protracted, daunting job search, being proactive and getting on the right track is critical.

 1. Writing or updating your executive resume is NOT step one.

-How can you write about what makes you a good fit for a company, if you haven’t chosen target companies, don’t know what challenges they’re facing right now, and can’t align your qualifications with their pressing needs?
+How can you write about what makes you a good fit for an employer, if you haven’t chosen target companies, don’t know what challenges they’re facing right now, and can’t align your qualifications with their pressing needs?

 Step one in executive job search is targeting several companies and researching what you can do for them right now to meet their needs.

 Then you’ll be ready to work on personal branding and creating a resume that’s a knockout.

 2. Relying entirely on executive recruiters limits your possibilities.